nitinramadoss/hackgt-gator/README.md

-# VR Board
+# VR Board/ VR Canvas

 Goal: Reimaging virtual education, providing educators a virtual whiteboard to make teaching easier (gets rid of the inconveniences of screen sharing paint applications when drawing out concepts).
-Future plans for this concept is to integrate into zoom classroom sessions.
+Educators can draw out concepts using gestures and voice commands.
+Canvas elements are rendered and interactive.
+Future plans include zoom integrations for live video sessions.

 Features:
 1) NLP Speech to Text to capture educator’s voice, render drawings to screen on keywords (i.e. draw circle, draw rectangle, draw arrow)